eferroni/restaurant-search/README.md

 http://localhost:3000/
 ```

-Once you access, it will automatically verify if the detas are empty, and fill it with the data from csv if necessary.
+Once you access, it will automatically verify if the database are empty, and fill it with the data from csv if necessary.